simonachkar/meteor-react-boilerplate/Readme.md

  Routing between components implemented using React Routes

 ### Testing
-A complete test environment is set up, with Mocha and Chai.
-The libraries used are `cultofcoders:mocha` and `practicalmeteor:chai`.
+A complete test environment is set up, with **Mocha** and **Chai**.
+The driver-package used is `cultofcoders:mocha`.
 Some basic test cases including user validation are implemented in `users.test.js`.